Repossession by your landlord's mortgage lender

 Repossession can be only be delayed by up to a maximum of two months and you can only make one application for a delay to be made.

 If the mortgage lender has started court action against your landlord, they should send a letter to the property addressed to the Tenant or Occupier telling you about the court hearing in advance.
-But in some cases, you may not be aware there is a problem until the court sends a notice to your home with details of the date on which the bailiffs will come to take possession of the property.
+But in some cases, you may not be aware there is a problem until the bailiffs send a notice to your home with details of the date they'll come to take possession of the property.
+They have to give you the notice at least 14 days before they evict you.

 You will need to leave the property by this date.
 If you haven't left the property by this date, the mortgage lender may change the locks.